 That is just the introduction meanwhile.
 In the next minute, the Apostle says that ‘Jesus could have done ministry continuously without manifesting’ in the flesh, which is an old Gnostic idea that denied the incarnation of Christ.
 Though he doesn’t go to this extent, he sows the seeds to the effect.
 We will give more treatment to the Gnostic ideas introduced by Phaneroo in the Ugandan Christian setting, later.
 But for now, it is quite helpful to remember that he uses 1 Peter 1:18-23 to suggest that Christ need not come in human form to achieve His redemptive purposes.

 But, 1 Peter 1:18-21 speaks of the necessity and indispensability of Christ’s incarnation, as a necessary ransom for humanity.
 Without His death, there would be no reconciliation with the Father.
 But the Apostle suggests that Jesus could have continually done ministry (in the world) without ever becoming man and dying for our sins, and he supposedly gets that from 1 Peter 1:18-21.
 And these are two grave errors, in less than two minutes into the sermon.
-And the sermon is over fifty-six minutes long!
+And the address is over fifty-six minutes long!

 In one of his other sermons titled The Undefiled Conscience, he reads from Matthew 15:1-20.
 He begins by preparing the hearts and minds of the audience against being shocked by what he called a ‘new direction’ he wanted to take the scriptures.
 He says, ‘today I have come to bury a certain doctrine, somebody say he came to bury a certain doctrine, ’ and as the congregation begins to clap he says ‘halleluiah, clap your hands even before I bury it’!
 ‘Today I am going to use a few scriptures some of you are acquainted with, but I am going to take a certain direction, so you’re gonna hear certain things a whole new way, is that okay?’